They were two from-the-git-goers who helped to settle more than one pioneer community in Tarrant County.

 That same year Henry Clay Daggett was the first of the three Daggett brothers to reach Fort Worth from Canada and New York via Shelby County in east Texas.
 In fact, he was here before there was a here here: Henry Clay Daggett had fought under Middleton Tate Johnson in the Mexican-American War of 1846-1848.
 After the war he continued to ride with Johnson as Johnson’s Texas Rangers began to patrol the frontier from Johnson’s Station in present-day Arlington.
 In fact, in 1849 Daggett rode with Colonel Johnson and Army Major Ripley Arnold when they scouted the confluence of the West and Clear forks of the Trinity River and selected a site on which to establish Fort Worth.

 In 1849 Leonard and Daggett became partners in a business that would have much historical significance.
 They built a log cabin under a big live oak tree a mile northeast of the fort and opened Fort Worth’s first business: a trading post.
 That big live oak lives on in Traders Oak Park on Samuels Avenue.

 The location was perfect for a trading post: soldiers for customers, soldiers for protection.
 Indians also came to the store to trade pecans, furs, and buffalo hides.
 The trading post became a center of community activity as Fort Worth the frontier military post became Fort Worth the frontier town.
 Tarrant County’s first election was held at the trading post in 1850.

 According to the historical marker at his grave Leonard was elected as first county clerk in that election.
-(According to historian Kathryn Julia Garrett, Benjamin Patton Ayres was the first county clerk.)
+(According to historian Hulia Kathryn Garrett, Benjamin Patton Ayres was the first county clerk.)